samuel-h-r-nunes/fictive/README.md

   ... ...
 ```

-All services are grouped together in a folder of their own.
+All services are grouped together in a directory of their own.
 This way, all communication with the outside world (and the corresponding mocks) is centralized in one place.

-You might have noticed that compared to the first example two things are new here - the files `db.js` and `example.json` inside the `__mock__` folder.
+You might have noticed that compared to the first example two things are new here - the files `db.js` and `example.json` inside the `__mock__` directory.
 These are meant for database mocking, which we will see later on.

 ### Mocking different services